About Extension and Outreach

-The extension officers supported by the Extension and Outreach program will be the on-ground touch‑points for farmers and land managers to obtain information on emissions management, how to integrate this with business and land management practices, and how to participate in the Carbon Farming Initiative (CFI).
+The extension officers were employed to assist farmers and land managers obtain information on emissions management, to integrate this with business and land management practices, and to participate in the Emissions Reduction Fund (ERF).

-A number of initial competencies are expected in the extension officers.
-These include:
+A number of competencies were expected in the extension officers.
+These included: